terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 ![BREEAM Outstanding Certified Assessments](links/Industrial_Outstanding.png) *Figure 7: Bar chart showing the number of "Outstanding" certifications in the Industrial sector.*

-### 7. Ethical Considerations

-The study adhered to ethical standards throughout the data collection and analysis processes.
-Web scraping was conducted in compliance with GreenBookLive's terms of service, ensuring minimal server load through controlled request rates.
-Only publicly available certification records were accessed, and any sensitive information was anonymized to protect privacy.
-These measures ensured that the research maintained integrity and respected data ownership rights.

 ### Conclusion